samiralam/rules-compendium/docs/dmg/7-treasure/index.md

 ### Magic Item Rarity

-Every magic item has a rarity, which provides a rough measure of an item’s power relative to other magic items.
+Every magic item has a rarity, which provides a rough measure of an item's power relative to other magic items.
 The rarities are shown in the Magic Item Rarities and Values table.

 Common magic items, such as a [Potion of Healing](/magic-items/8960641-potion-of-healing), are the most plentiful.
 Artifacts, such as the [Wand of Orcus](/magic-items/9229189-wand-of-orcus), are priceless, unique, and difficult to acquire.